-Handbook Of Antitrust Economics
+Handbook of Antitrust Economics

 Over the past twenty years, economic theory has begun to play a central role in antitrust matters.
 In earlier days, the application of antitrust rules was viewed almost entirely in formal terms; now it is widely accepted that the proper interpretation of these rules requires an understanding of how markets work and how firms can alter their efficient functioning.
 The Handbook of Antitrust Economics offers scholars, students, administrators, courts, companies, and lawyers the economist's view of the subject, describing the application of newly developed theoretical models and improved empirical methods to antitrust and competition law in both the United States and the European Union.
 (The book uses the U.S. term “antitrust law” and the European “competition law” interchangeably, emphasizing the commonalities between the two jurisdictions.)

-ContributorsMark Armstrong, Jonathan B. Baker, Timothy F. Bresnahan, Paolo Buccirossi, Nicholas Economides, Hans W. Friederiszick, Luke M. Froeb, Richard J. Gilbert, Joseph E. Harrington, Jr., Paul Klemperer, Kai-Uwe Kuhn, Francine Lafontaine, Damien J. Neven, Patrick Rey, Michael H. Riordan, Jean-Charles Rochet, Lars-Hendrik Röller, Margaret Slade, Giancarlo Spagnolo, Jean Tirole, Thibaud Vergé, Vincent Verouden, John Vickers, Gregory J. Werden.
+ContributorsMark Armstrong, Jonathan B. Baker, Timothy F. Bresnahan, Paulo Buccirossi, Nicholas Economides, Hans W. Friederiszick, Luke M. Froeb, Richard J. Gilbert, Joseph E. Harrington, Jr., Paul Klemperer, Kai-Uwe Kuhn, Francine Lafontaine, Damien J. Neven, Patrick Rey, Michael H. Riordan, Jean-Charles Rochet, Lars-Hendrick Röller, Margaret Slade, Giancarlo Spagnolo, Jean Tirole, Thibaud Vergé, Vincent Verouden, John Vickers, Gregory J. Werden

 This Handbook represents an excellent contribution to the increasingly important field of antitrust economics.
 It is timely, well-written, and will prove a valuable resource for students and practitioners alike.

 Neal F. Finnegan Chair, Department of Economics, Northeastern University

-"This is the first economics handbook that is devoted exclusively toantitrust.
+This is the first economics handbook that is devoted exclusively to antitrust.
 It is unique.
-It will be quite valuable for researchers whowant exposure to surveys of economists' current thinking on major antitrusttopics."
+It will be quite valuable for researchers who want exposure to surveys of economists' current thinking on major antitrust topics.

-Department of Economics, Stern School of Business, NewYork University, and General Editor, Review of Industrial Organization
+Department of Economics, Stern School of Business, New York University, and General Editor, Review of Industrial Organization